Icebluewolf/Wolfy-Discord-Bot/README.md

-## Announcements
-This Is Still Being Worked On And More Info Will Come Out In The Future.
-##### Update : I have decided that this is not an important feature So It Will Not Be On The To-Do List Anymore

 ## More?
-See Update 0.3.0 for info on new features in this update.
+See Update 0.2.0 for info on new features in this update.